anikethulule2000/Teraform_cicd_project/README.md

 ## Setup Instructions
 1. Clone this repository
 2. Configure AWS credentials in Jenkins
+3. Configure mail in jenkins system
-3. Create a Jenkins pipeline using the provided Jenkinsfile
+4. Create a Jenkins pipeline using the provided Jenkinsfile
-4. Push changes to GitHub to trigger the pipeline
+5. Push changes to GitHub to trigger the pipeline

 ## How to Run
 1. Push changes to the main branch to trigger the pipeline